 6) Management is Very Important Criteria while Selecting a Company:

 Warren mentions that he always tries to choose companies with honest and competent management.
-Warren clarifies that he prefers acquiring minority stake in good companies whenever such opportunities available in stock markets at attractive prices.
-He states that acquiring majority stake/complete buyout might provide them ability to manage operations and corporate resources, but they would not be able to provide management as good as already in place.
+Warren clarifies that he prefers acquiring a minority stake in good companies whenever such opportunities available in stock markets at attractive prices.
+He states that acquiring majority stake/complete buyout might provide him with the ability to manage operations and corporate resources, but they would not be able to provide management as good as already in place.
 Warren says that:

 “In effect, we can obtain a better management result through non-control than control.
 This is an unorthodox view, but one we believe to be sound.”